esl/elixirconf-us/_participants/bruce-tate.md

 ---
 name: Bruce Tate
-pic_url: "/assets/images/bruce-tate-bw.png"
+pic_url: "/assets/images/Bruce_Tate.jpg"
-tagline: Author, Editor, Founder of Grox.IO
+tagline: "Founder, Groxio"
-github: batate
+twitter: redrapids
-twitter: "@redrapids"
+linkedin: /in/bruce-tate

 ---
-Bruce Tate is an author, speaker, and software developer known for his expertise in programming languages, particularly Elixir.
-He has authored several influential programming books, including Seven Languages in Seven Weeks, and is a key advocate for the adoption and growth of Elixir in the software development community.
-Bruce is also the founder of Groxio, a platform that provides training and learning resources for Elixir developers.
-With a background in Java, Ruby, and other programming languages, he has been instrumental in guiding developers towards functional programming and modern software development practices.
+Bruce Tate is a kayaker, climber, programmer and father of two from Chattanooga, Tennessee.
+A serial entrepreneur, he has helped start three companies, and most recently served as CTO for icanmakeitbetter.
+The author of more than a dozen books is active in the Elixir community as a speaker, author, editor and conference organizer.
+His love for teaching and computer languages led him to found Groxio in 2018.